npec/5th-NOWPAP-Training-Course-on-Remote-Sensing-Data-Analysis/Readme.md

 - Type `pip install -r path_to_requirements/requirements.txt` then `enter`

 On MacOS, you should be able to install the requirements through the terminal by launching it using ANACONDA NAVIGATOR.
+For MacOS users, it is worth checking this [help page](https://docs.anaconda.com/anaconda/install/mac-os/).

 If you are unable to install the requirements, we can do it together during the hands-on.